Florajenner/sustainable-life-quiz/README.md

 # About The Sustainable Life Quiz
-The Sustainable Life Quiz is a game fully intended to highlight users' sustainable living practices and depending on their score, encourage them to live a more sustainable life or congratulate them on living sustainably.
+The Sustainable Life Quiz is a game intended to highlight users' sustainable living practices and depending on their score, encourage them to live a more sustainable life or congratulate them on living sustainably.
 The quiz aims to encourage individuals to think about changes they could make in their daily lives that will have a positive impact on the environment.

 ## Screenshots
 ![Screenshot of Progress Bar](/assets/media/mockup.png)